 At each date of the statement of financial position, management assesses whether there is any indication of impairment of its investments in subsidiaries.
-The calculations were made by the management with the assistance of independent licensed appraisers..
+The calculations were made by the management with the assistance of independent licensed appraisers.

-As a result of the calculations made in 2021, there is a need to recognize the impairment of certain investments in subsidiaries in the amount of BGN 104 thousand.
-(2020.: BGN 2,912 thousand.) ($Note\ 10$ and $Note\ 18$).
+As a result of the calculations made in 2022, there is no need to recognize the impairment of certain investments in subsidiaries (2021: BGN 104 thousand) (Note 15).